 Your favorite salsa on the side

 Preheat the oven to 375 degrees.
 Mound a pile of chips on a rimless cookie sheet the size of the plate you’re using to serve this.
-It’s very important that your cookie sheet is rimless because you have to slide the whole thing off onto your plate.
+It’s very important that your cookie sheet is rimless because you have to be able to slide the whole thing off onto your plate.
 Scatter your drained beans on top, then the fresh tomatoes and grated cheese.
 Bake on the top shelf in the oven for 5 – 10 minutes, until the cheese is nicely melted.
 Remove from the oven and slide onto your serving plate.

 Top with the fresh avocado cubes and pickled jalapeno peppers.
-Serve with a cake server on small plates with some salsa on the side that your guests can spoon on to their pile of warm nachos.
+Serve with a cake server on small plates with some salsa on the side so that your guests can spoon it on to their pile of warm nachos.
 Enjoy!
 GO GIANTS!!!!!